revgrid/revgrid/etc/revgrid.api.md

 // @public (undocumented)
 export class Scroller<BGS extends BehavioredGridSettings, BCS extends BehavioredColumnSettings, SF extends SchemaField> implements RevgridObject {
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
     // Warning: (ae-forgotten-export) The symbol "ScrollDimension" needs to be exported by the entry point public-api.d.ts
     //
     // @internal